IAS 37, decommissioning, processing and storage provisions, nuclear power generation, sensitivities

 The amount of the provision recognized is based on the Group’s best current estimate of the demolition and rehabilitation costs that Hazelwood is expected to incur.
 However, the amount of this provision may be adjusted in the future to take into account any changes in the key inputs.

-This caption essentially includes provisions for commercial litigation, tax claims and disputes (except income tax, pursuant to IFRIC 23) as well as provisions for onerous contracts relating to storage and transport capacity reservation contracts.
+This caption essentially includes provisions for commercial litigation, tax claims and disputes (except income tax, pursuant to IFRIC 23), provisions for restructuring and provisions for onerous contracts relating to storage and transport capacity reservation contracts.